JunlangChenGT/digits/index.md

 ### Collections

-The application implements a single Collection called "Stuffs".
-Each Stuffs document has the following fields: name, quantity, condition, and username.
+The application implements two Collections called "Contacts" and "Notes".
+Each Contact document has the following fields: firstName, lastName, address, image, description, and owner.

-The Stuffs collection is defined in [imports/api/stuff/stuff.js](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/imports/api/stuff/stuff.js).
+The Contacts collection is defined in [imports/api/stuff/contact.js].

-The Stuffs collection is initialized in [imports/startup/server/Mongo.js](https://github.com/ics-software-engineering/meteor-application-template-react/blob/main/app/imports/startup/server/Mongo.js).
+The Contacts collection is initialized in [imports/startup/server/Mongo.js].

 ### CSS